Robots.Txt Files & SEO – Best Practices, and Fixes for Common Issues

 The first step is to create a file named robots.txt.
 This file needs to be placed in the root directory of your website – the highest-level directory that contains all other files and directories on your website.

-An example of a robots.txt example is apple.com, the root directory would be apple.com/.
+Here’s an example of proper placement of a robots.txt file: on the apple.com site, the root directory would be apple.com/.

 You can create a robots.txt file with any text editor, but many CMS’ like WordPress will automatically create it for you.